- 0 Comment(s)

 Enzyme drain cleaners are generally the better option

-In recent years, safer drain cleaning methods have become available in the form of enzyme-based drain cleaners.
-These products use bacteria that produce enzymes in the presence of organic matter, such as food particles, hair, mildew, mold, and algae.
+In recent years, new drain cleaning methods have become available in the form of enzyme-based drain cleaners.
+These products use bacteria that produce enzymes in the presence of organic matter, such as food particles, hair, mildew, mold and algae.
 The enzymes break down the material into tiny pieces that can then be flushed through your pipes with water.

-One of the most highly recommended enzyme-based cleaners is Green Gobbler’s Enzyme Drain Cleaner, which uses a blend of eco-friendly ingredients.
-Safe to use in sinks, tubs, showers, and toilets, Green Gobbler can clear common culprits of drain clogs, including food, grease, and hair, as well as toilet paper, cotton pads or swabs, and lint.
-So stop fussing with dangerous chemical drain cleaners, and give an enzyme drain cleaner a try.
+One of the most highly recommended enzyme-based cleaners is Green Gobbler’s Enzyme Drain Cleaner, which uses a a biodegradable formula.
+Safe to use in sinks, tubs, showers and toilets, Green Gobbler can clear common culprits of drain clogs, including hair, soap scum and other organic material.
+So stop fussing with chemical drain cleaners and give an enzyme drain cleaner a try.